-Here it comes our favorite photography spot in the whole city!
-It is located just about 12 minutes walking from Piazza di San Marco.
+Here it comes what was for us our favourite Venice sunrise.
+It´s located just about 12 minutes walking from Piazza di San Marco.
 Accademia bridge, which also goes through the Grand Canal, is where that famous postcard we all have seen from Venice, was taken.
-Therefore, we can´t add anything else, just imagine how beautiful it gets at sunrise time!!
+We recommend you waking up early to see the sunrise, but the sunset from Accademia bridge is also amazing!

 Sunset gondola ride in Venice

 As we said at the beginning, this is something truly epic and unique.
 But we are not going to recommend you doing it.
 Will it make you feel like if you were in a movie?
 Yes!
 But, is it 10 times more expensive than riding a vaporetto?
 Also, yes!
 Therefore, although you won´t be able to go through the tiny canals, the vaporetto goes through the Grand Canal, which is where it will be way easier to spot the sunset, so we totally recommend you doing that instead.
 We understand riding a Gondola is a dream for many people, so we would still get it if you decide to take it (as we did).